infoRMATION

 Duty Holsters:

-The Carbon Port model plate for the M&P is compatible with the Safariland 6360, with the exception of setups using the SRO or RMR-HD.
-Compatibility with other holster models is currently being tested.
+The Carbon Port model plate for the M&P is fully compatible with the Safariland 6360, except in configurations using the SRO or RMR-HD.
+Compatibility with additional holster models is currently under evaluation.